 Opening a regional office in Brussels involves a wide range of formalities.
-Before opening an office, we suggest to contact Karin Impens, Deputy director of the Brussels-Europe Liaison Office, at firstname.lastname@example.org or 02 234 57 41.
+Before opening an office, we suggest to contact Karin Impens, Deputy Commissioner of Office of the Commissioner for Europe and the International Organisations at firstname.lastname@example.org or +32 (0) 2 430 66 14.

 At present, regional and city offices have no official status in Belgium, which means that their staff do not enjoy the privileges and immunities of national representations.
 It therefore can be very useful to apply for a regional certificate at the Brussels-Capital Region, which will simplify your administrative contacts here in Brussels.

 We have summarised some other practical hints in this section.

 Regional representation offices are staffed by people who have been sent by their region for a fixed period.
 This can be for a maximum of five years.
 Employees in this position maintain the social security rights of their country of origin and can choose whether they are resident in Belgium for tax purposes.
 Those who come from an EU region can register with a Belgian health insurance fund by filling in the relevant form issued by their country of origin (such as form E106, E128 or the blue cart).

 Regional tax imposed on companies and the self-employed

 Regional tax is paid by individuals who on 1 January of the tax year are using a building in Brussels Region to carry out a professional activity at their own expense.
 This includes self-employed professionals.
 The activity in question can be profit-making or not.
 The regulation applies to entities or associations which have the use of a building in Brussels Region on 1 January of the relevant tax year as a seat of social, administrative, business or production activity.
 This tax was set at €89,90 in 2007.
 The regional tax is used for services provided by the region, such as public transport, the fire department, household rubbish collection and job creation.